Isn't Life Strange: Reception

-"Isn't Life Strange" is a 1972 single by the English progressive rock band the Moody Blues, which was based on Pachelbel's Canon In D. Written by bassist John Lodge, it was the first of two singles released from their 1972 album Seventh Sojourn, with the other being "I'm Just a Singer (In a Rock and Roll Band)", also written by Lodge.
-"Isn't Life Strange" is one of the Moody Blues' longer songs, lasting for over six minutes.
 Cash Box described it as "symphonic rock extraordinaire", and also said that it had a "strangely intriguing, euphoric production that stands out in any crowd."
+Record World said that "lush orchestration and Bee Gees-like harmonies are the notable features" of the song, which also has a "pretty melody and production."
 Writing for Rock Cellar magazine, Frank Mastropolo rated the song as number 1 in a list of "Top 11 Question Songs".
-Classic Rock critic Malcolm Dome rated it as the Moody Blues' 4th greatest song.
+Dome rated it as the Moody Blues' 4th greatest song.
 PopMatters critic Sean Murphy rated "Isn't Life Strange" as the 67th best progressive rock song of all time.